Lucas Oil Stadium: Basketball

-In March 2021, various rounds of the 2021 NCAA Division I men's basketball tournament were moved to Lucas Oil Stadium as part of the NCAA's decision to consolidate the tournament into sites in Indiana.
-Lucas Oil hosted games in all rounds (except the "First Four"), including the Final Four and championship game every 5 years up until 2040.
+In March 2021, various rounds of the 2021 NCAA Division I men's basketball tournament were moved to Lucas Oil Stadium as part of the NCAA's decision to consolidate the tournament into sites in Indiana as it could not be held across the United States due to the COVID-19 pandemic.
+Lucas Oil Stadium hosted games in all rounds (except the "First Four"), including the Final Four and championship game.
+Lucas Oil Stadium will host the men's Final Four again in 2026.

-Entertainment
+Lucas Oil Stadium hosted the Saturday night events of the 2024 NBA All-Star Weekend; the All-Star Game proper was hosted by Gainbridge Fieldhouse.

+Swimming

+In 2024, Lucas Oil Stadium hosted the USA Swimming Olympic trials.
+The crowd of 20,689 was the largest gathering ever for an indoor swim meet.
+The success of the event led USA Swimming to announce a return to the stadium for the 2028 trials.

+Professional wrestling

+Lucas Oil Stadium hosted the 2025 Royal Rumble, and will host a future SummerSlam and WrestleMania.

+Marching arts

-On August 9, 2006, Drum Corps International (DCI) announced that it would move its corporate offices to Indianapolis and that the DCI World Championships would be the inaugural event for the stadium and would be held at Lucas Oil Stadium every year through 2018.
+On August 9, 2006, Drum Corps International (DCI) announced that it would move its corporate offices to Indianapolis and that the DCI World Championships would be held at Lucas Oil Stadium every year through 2018, beginning in 2008 as the stadium's inaugural event.
+However, due to construction delays, DCI was forced to move its 2008 World Championships to Memorial Stadium, in Bloomington for that year.
+The competition was held for the first time at Lucas Oil Stadium in 2009, and has been hosted there every year since, with the exception of 2020 and 2021, due to the COVID-19 pandemic.
+(DCI used Lucas Oil Stadium for a non-judged "DCI Celebration" in 2021.)
 In 2015, Drum Corps International and the city of Indianapolis announced a 10-year contract extension, allowing the World Championships to continue through 2028.
-The competition was held for the first time at Lucas Oil Stadium in 2009.

-Other regular events include the Bands of America Grand National Championships and the Indiana Marching Band State Finals, both major events for the city in marching band competitions.
+Lucas Oil Stadium is also host to the Bands of America Grand National Championships and the Indiana Marching Band State Finals.

 Concerts

+In addition to its role as a sports venue, Lucas Oil Stadium regularly hosts major concerts and entertainment events.